-Soft Start Jerk: Increase value to decrease floor-to-floor time Acceleration: Increase value to decrease floor-to-floor time Roll Over Jerk: Increase value to decrease floor-to-floor time Decel Jerk: Increase value to decrease floor-to-floor time Deceleration: Increase value to decrease floor-to-floor time Floor Targ Dis: Decrease value to decrease floor-to-floor time
+- Soft Start Jerk: Increase value to decrease floor-to-floor time - Acceleration: Increase value to decrease floor-to-floor time - Roll Over Jerk: Increase value to decrease floor-to-floor time - Decel Jerk: Increase value to decrease floor-to-floor time - Deceleration: Increase value to decrease floor-to-floor time - Floor Targ Dis: Decrease value to decrease floor-to-floor time

-As the S-curve parameters are adjusted to decrease the floor-to-floor time, the response and inertia values in the Quattro DC drive may need to be increased so that the drive will respond properly to the more aggressive speed command from the main CPU.
+As the S-curve parameters are adjusted to decrease the floor-to-floor time, the response and inertia values in the Quattro drive may need to be increased so that the drive will respond properly to the more aggressive speed command from the main CPU.
 In general, higher response and inertia values make the drive more responsive and lower response and lower inertia values make the drive less responsive.
 As the drive becomes more responsive, it will cause the motor to follow the S-curve more closely.

-The gain values and inertia value in the Quattro DC drive can be increased by increasing the values of the following drive parameters.
+The response and inertia values in the M1000 drive can be increased by increasing the values of the following drive parameters.